cloudfoundry/uaa/README.md

 endpoints to be unsecure so that a user can create an account and set its password to bootstrap the system.
 For this use the Spring profile `private`.
-The opposite is `!private` which needs to be specified excplicitly if the any other profiles are active.
+The opposite is `!private` which needs to be specified explicitly if the any other profiles are active.

+To launch in legacy mode with the CF.com cloud controller as the authentication and token source use profile `legacy`.
+The opposite is `!legacy` which needs to be specified explicitly if the any other profiles are active.

 ## The API Application